beancount/docs/docs/beancount_v3.md

 ## Conclusion<a id="conclusion"></a>

 There are other items in the [<u>TODO file</u>](https://github.com/beancount/beancount/blob/master/TODO).
-These are just the main, big issues that I think matter the most and I'd like to address them in a v3 rewrite.
+These are just the main, big issues that I think matter the most and I'd like to address them in a Vnext rewrite.

 Development branches will look like this: